GuglielmoCerri/IMDb-Sentiment-Analysis/README.md

 ## About the Project

 This repository contains a sentiment analysis project using the IMDb dataset of 50,000 movie reviews.
-The goal of this project is to analyze and perform binary sentiment classification on movie reviews, predicting whether a review is positive or negative using TensorFlow and machine learning techniques.
+The goal of this project is to analyze (with NLP techniques) and perform binary sentiment classification on movie reviews, predicting whether a review is positive or negative using TensorFlow and machine learning techniques.

 ## Dataset